 Print on wallpaper, mirror sheets, print on satin polyester (10 curtains 140x400 cm each), ceramic glaze sculptures, LED lights, mini LED projector,

 "Astrid", 16mm film transferred on HD, 6'22'', colour no sound Moving Image 2017

 The installation (which has an important precedent in the recent exhibition Between the Glimpse and the Gaze at the James Hockey Gallery, UCA, Farnham) is a site-specific project which looks at the relationship between space, viewer and the exchange between different disciplines.

-The project investigates the possibility to re-invent the projector machine and the projection process, through the making of objects as well as environments, which aim to transform the technological object through the organicity of the ceramic and its forms.
+The project investigates the possibility to re-invent the projector machine and the projection process, through the making of objects as well as environments, which aim to transform the technological object through the organic aspect of ceramic as a sculptural material.

-Each sculpture is conceived as an interpretation of the lamp and the projector's shape and qualities and in relation to the properties of light emitted and projected.
+Each sculpture is conceived as an interpretation of the lamp (as design object) and the projector (as cinematic object) in relation to the properties of light emitted (lamp) and projected (projector).

-For this exhibition the design of wallpaper and fabric is made by the artist, who uses botanical and floral imagery as an illusionary surface able to transport the viewer somewhere else.
+The exhibition comprises my customized designs of wallpaper and fabric, where botanical and floral imageries is used as an illusionary surface able to transport the viewer somewhere else.